RichardLitt/awesome-fantasy/README.md

 - [The Fellowship of the Ring](http://www.imdb.com/title/tt0120737/) [8.8] :star2:

-> A meek hobbit of the Shire and eight companions set out on a journey to Mount Doom to destroy the One Ring and the dark lord Sauron.
+> "A meek hobbit of the Shire and eight companions set out on a journey to Mount Doom to destroy the One Ring and the dark lord Sauron."

 - [The Two Towers](http://www.imdb.com/title/tt0167261/) [8.7]  :star2:

-> While Frodo and Sam edge closer to Mordor with the help of the shifty Gollum, the divided fellowship makes a stand against Sauron's new ally, Saruman, and his hordes of Isengard.
+> "While Frodo and Sam edge closer to Mordor with the help of the shifty Gollum, the divided fellowship makes a stand against Sauron's new ally, Saruman, and his hordes of Isengard."

 - [Return of the King](http://www.imdb.com/title/tt0167260/) [8.9] :star2:

-> Gandalf and Aragorn lead the World of Men against Sauron's army to draw his gaze from Frodo and Sam as they approach Mount Doom with the One Ring.
+> "Gandalf and Aragorn lead the World of Men against Sauron's army to draw his gaze from Frodo and Sam as they approach Mount Doom with the One Ring."

 #### [The Princess Bride](http://www.imdb.com/title/tt0093779/) [8.2] :star2:

 One of the best love stories ever told.
 This movie has everything any kid could want, and the book is just as good - it's satirical but not overly self-indulgent. - [@RichardLitt](https://github.com/RichardLitt)

-> While home sick in bed, a young boy's grandfather reads him a story called The Princess Bride.
+> "While home sick in bed, a young boy's grandfather reads him a story called The Princess Bride."

 ## TV Series